 pests: spider mites, mealybug, scale, caterpillars, and thrips

-Grown indoors, Boston Ferns occasionally fall prey to spider mites, mealybug, scale, caterpillars, and thrips.
+Grown indoors, Boston Ferns occasionally fall prey to spider mites, mealybugs, scale, caterpillars, and thrips.
 If you notice wilting, sticky residue on leaf fronds, or stunted growth, your fern may have a scale infestation.
 Examine the underside of fronds regularly for mealybug, paying attention to where fronds meet the main stem.
 Use an insecticide as soon as you identify pests, and keep your fern away from other houseplants until the infestation is under control.

 plant care tips